AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

    ![Your Launch development environment shown in Debugger](../assets/images/switchEnvironments-debuggerOnWeRetail.png)
 1. Open the Debugger
 1. Go to the `Target` tab
-1. Open your client code
+1. Expand your client code
-1. You should see the parameter for "at_property" in every global mbox request:
+1. You should see the parameter for "at_property" in every global mbox request as you browse the site:

 ![The Property Token should be visible as the at_property parameter in every global mbox request](../assets/images/target-debugger-atProperty.png)